Holidays (2016 film): Halloween

-Ian hosts an internet sex service where he abuses his employees Holly, Bree, and Serena.
-When he denies the girls' wishes to celebrate Halloween and calls them derogatory names, the girls fight back by telling him that it's a mistake to mess with three women as it forms a coven.
+Ian hosts an internet sex service and abuses his employees Holly, Bree, and Serena.
+When he denies the girls' wishes to celebrate Halloween, they attempt to push back against him.
 Unintimidated, he attempts to rape Serena, but the girls knock him out.
-Ian wakes up in his underwear, with a vibrator connected to a car battery superglued up his anus and a laptop placed in front of him.
-The girls send him demands through the laptop, warning him that he will be subjected to the vibrator if he doesn’t fulfill them.
-When they ask him to show them his vagina, he is confused.
-The girls slide a knife under the door and tell him to "Make it Hollow, Ian".
-After he does so, the girls turn up the battery's power to 10 out of curiosity, and presumably kill him.
-The girls answer the door to Nancy, who Ian had called earlier, about the job.
-The girls explain that they are under new management and that Ian is no longer with the company due to "cutbacks".
+Ian awakens in his underwear with a vibrator connected to a car battery superglued up his anus and a laptop placed in front of him.
+The girls send him demands through the laptop, warning him that he will be subjected to the vibrator if he doesn't fulfill them.
+They slide a knife under the door and command him to cut open his penis to turn it into a vagina.
+After he complies, the girls turn up the battery to full power, presumably killing him.
+The girls then answer the door to Nancy, whom Ian had called earlier about the job.
+They tell her that they are under new management and that Ian is no longer with the company due to "cutbacks".